19 Stunning Trails & National Parks in Washington DC

 This collection of parks includes areas east of the Capitol such as the Folger, Stanton, Lincoln, and Marion parks, the Eastern Market and Potomac Avenue Metro stations, and smaller land areas such as Seward Square, Twinning Square, the Maryland Avenue Triangles, the Pennsylvania Avenue Medians, and 59 triangles and squares throughout the city.

 Capitol Hill Parks encompasses all of the small but scenic areas throughout the city.
-Many of these parks feature statues of notable figures like Abraham Lincoln, while others offer playgrounds perfect for kids after a long day of being in museums.
+Many of these national parks in Washington DC feature statues of notable figures like Abraham Lincoln, while others offer playgrounds perfect for kids after a long day of being in Smithsonian museums or coming from the Ford’s Theatre.

 Chesapeake & Ohio Canal National Historical Park